 We shut up.
-Angie slowed down.
-I guessed that their sex lives were unsatisfactory.
-I didn’t want to know.
+Angie slows down.
+I guess that their sex lives are unsatisfactory.
+I don’t want to know.

-Once we found the barn, we off-loaded our equipment, setting up inside the circle of vehicle headlights.
-Instead of helping with the drum set-up, ‘Gator led his comfort girl hand-in-hand away from the crowd.
-We knew where that was leading.
-Seamus was right behind them with his girlfriend.
-The four of us remained with the equipment.
-Lame stadium rock was blasting from several pick-up truck radios.
-Gator had us promising we’d play that crap.
+Once we find the barn, we off-load our equipment, setting up inside the circle of vehicle headlights.
+Instead of helping with the drum set-up, ‘Gator leads his comfort girl hand-in-hand away from the crowd.
+We know where that is leading.
+Seamus is right behind them with his girlfriend.
+The four of us remain with the equipment.
+Lame stadium rock is blasting from several pick-up truck radios.
+Gator has us promising we’ll play that crap.

 “Let’s play those songs like we would do it – no long guitar or drum solos, no standing around like statues, and play the song fast.”

 We all looked at each other and laughed.

 “’Gator was told to tone down his drumming.”